ornl-ssd/python-dev-env/_episodes/03-pydev.md

 ### Running My Program

 Let's now add some code to make our program do something.
-With the `pass` statement selected, replace it with `print(fib(10))`.
-You'll notice that the word `fib` is underlined in red and there is a white X in the margin.
+With the `pass` statement selected, replace it with "print(fib(10))".
+You'll notice that the word "fib" is underlined in red and there is a white X in the margin.
 If you hover over either of these, you will see a tooltip popup that says `Undefined variable: fib`.
 This is because we haven't defined the `fib` function yet.
 This is in contrast to normal Python development, where undefined functions or variables are only discovered during execution of the probram.